csaea/quick-references/python-quick-reference.md

 ### String Functions

-Various functions used to manipulate strings.
+Various functions used to manipulate strings (and occasionally other iterables, like lists and tuples).
 Look up documentation for various uses and options.

 - `capitalize()`: Capitalizes word in string.
 - `count()`: Counts occurance.